 2. Cheating will become next to impossible(cloud gaming may or may not have this advantage), as all cheats are based on game information, and even the state of the art machine vision still can't retrieve all the information needed for cheating within a frame(even if it just needs 0.5 seconds to do so, it's already too late in the case of professional FPS E-Sports, not to mention that the rendered graphics markup can change per frame, making machine vision even harder to work well there), and it'd be a epoch-making breakthrough on machine vision if the cheats can indeed generate the correct raw player inputs per frame(especially when the rendered graphics markups are highly obfuscated), which is definitely doing way more good than harm to the mankind, so games using this architecture can actually help pushing the machine vision researches.

 3. Game piracy and plagiarisms will become a lot more costly and difficult(cloud gaming may or may not have this advantage), as the majority of the game contents and files never leave the servers, meaning that those servers will have to be hacked first before those pirates can crack those games, and hacking a server with the very top-notch security(perhaps monitored by network and server security experts as well) is a very serious business that not many will even have a chance

 The disadvantages of this architecture at least include the following:

 1. The game requirements on the server side will become ridiculous - perhaps a supercomputer, computer cluster, or a computer cloud will be needed for each server, and I just don't know how it'll even be feasible for MMO to use this architecture in the foreseeable future

-2. The network traffic in this architecture will be absurdly high, because all players are sending raw input to the same server, which sends back the rendered graphics markup to each player(even though it's already highly compressed), all happening per frame, meaning that this can become serious connection issues with servers having low capacity and/or players with low connection speed/limited network data usage
+2. The network traffic in this architecture will be absurdly high, because all players are sending raw input to the same server, which sends back the rendered graphics markup to each player(even though it's already highly compressed), all happening per frame, meaning that this can lead to serious connection issues with servers having low capacity and/or players with low connection speed/limited network data usage